Requirements for ISO 9001 Certification

 • Evaluate customer satisfaction

-Evidence is required — meeting minutes, audit reports, KPI tracking, corrective actions.
+Evidence is required — audit reports, KPI tracking, corrective action records.

 Clause 10: Improvement